guangleizpm/course-comparison-chrome-plugin/README.md

 - **Extra Lessons**: Detected when compared hierarchy has lessons not in anchor
 - **Order Changes**: Detected when lesson order differs between hierarchies
 - **Variant Differences**: Detected when lesson variants don't match
-- **Children Comparison**: Compares Activities and Quizzes within matching lessons
+- **Children Comparison**: Compares Activities, Quizzes, and Tests within matching lessons
+- **Unit/Split Context**: Displays Unit and Split information to provide context for each lesson
+  - Shows "Unit: [Title]" format for clarity
+  - Displays Split (Semester) information
+  - Headers appear when Unit/Split changes between lessons
+  - Inline display for individual lessons when not in a header

 ## Notes